 Autumn term: Ratio and proportion and rates of change (percentages and compound measures, percentages and variation), statistics (representation and interpretation), geometry and measure (construction and loci, curved shapes, pyramids).

 Spring term: Algebra (number and sequences), geometry and measure (right angled triangles, congruency and similarity), probability (combined events), number (powers and standard form)

 Summer term: Algebra (simultaneous equations and linear inequalities, non-linear graphs)

 Some key stage 4 Maths students work through a scheme of work to prepare them for Pearson Functional Skills Level 1 then Level 2 assessment.
 This is not taught over specific terms as students progress at varying rates and assessment is undertaken 'on demand'.
 Your child's maths teacher will be able to discuss with your their up coming topics on a termly basis.

 Why do we teach what we teach in Maths?

-Our Pioneer and Explorer pathways are based in numerical competence and confidence.
-The Explorer pathway is based in functionality and competence.
+Our Maths curriculum is based in numerical competence and confidence.
+We value functionality and competence.
 The topics taught throughout KS3 are all on the Functional Skills syllabus.
-This leads to a steady progression of knowledge and skills application which leaves leaners able to manage their financial affairs independently, access the community, budget and use maths to complete tasks appropriate for community engagement.
-The Pioneer pathway is based on over-learning to provide confidence and to close attainment gaps of new students.
+This leads to a steady progression of knowledge and skills application which leaves all leaners able to manage their financial affairs independently, access the community, budget and use maths to complete tasks appropriate for community engagement.
+The key stage 3 curriculum is based on over-learning to provide confidence and to close attainment gaps for new students.
 It has a wide coverage appropriate to mathematical competence across a range of areas of study and subjects.
 It prepares learners for the world of employment and equips them with the numerical ability consistent with their qualifications.